How to Clean a Wood Table

 How can I tell if my table needs to be refinished?

 If your table is showing signs of wear and tear, such as scratches, dents, or a faded finish, it may need to be refinished.
 Refinishing can restore the beauty and value of your table.
-However, it is a more involved process than simple cleaning and polishing.
+However, it is a more involved process than the regular how to clean a wood table maintenance we’ve discussed.
+Professional refinishing goes beyond basic how to clean a wood table care and should be considered when regular cleaning methods are no longer sufficient.